Geometric presentations of Lie groups and their Dehn functions: Introduction

 \subsection{Riemannian versus Combinatorial Dehn function of Lie groups}

-The previous approaches consisted in either working with groups admitting a cocompact lattice and use combinatorial methods, or use the Riemannian definition.
-Our method, initiated in \cite{BQ} is largely inspired by Abel's work on $p$-adic algebraic groups \cite{A}.
-It consists in extending the combinatorial methods to general locally compact compactly generated groups.
+The previous approaches consisted of either working with groups admitting a cocompact lattice and using combinatorial methods, or using the Riemannian definition.
+Our approach, initiated in \cite{BQ}, consists of extending the combinatorial language and methods to general locally compact compactly generated groups.
 In particular, Lie groups are treated as combinatorial objects, i.e.\ groups endowed with a compact generating set and the corresponding Cayley graph.
 The object of study is the combinatorial Dehn function, usually defined for discrete groups, which turns out to be asymptotically equivalent to its Riemannian counterpart.
-The power of this approach relies on the dynamical structure arising from the action of $G$ on itself by conjugation.
-A crucial role is played by some naturally defined subgroups that are contracted by suitable elements.
-The presence of these subgroups is obviously a non-discrete feature, which is invisible in any cocompact lattice (when such lattices exist).
-In addition, this unifying approach allows to treat $p$-adic algebraic groups and connected Lie groups on the same footing.
+This unifying approach allows to treat $p$-adic algebraic groups and connected Lie groups on the same footing.

-We now give the combinatorial definition of Dehn function (rechristening the above definition of Dehn function as {\bf Riemannian Dehn function}).
+We now give the combinatorial definition of Dehn function (rechristening the above definition of Dehn function as {\bf Riemannian Dehn function}); see \S\ref{dede} for more details.
 Let $G$ be a locally compact group, generated by a compact subset $S$.
 Let $F_S$ be the free group over the (abstract) set $S$ and $F_S\to G$ the natural epimorphism, and $K$ its kernel (its elements are called {\bf relations}).
-We say that $G$ is {\bf compactly presented} if for some $\ell$, $K$ is generated, as a normal subgroup of $F_S$, by the set $K_\ell$ of elements with length at most $\ell$ with respect to $S$, or equivalently if $K$ is generated, as a group, by the union $C(K_\ell)$ of conjugates of $K_\ell$; this does not depend on the choice of $S$; the subset $K_\ell$ is called a set of {\bf relators}.
-Assuming this, if $x\in K$, the {\bf area} of $x$ is by definition the number $\are(x)$ defined as its length with respect to $C(K_\ell)$.
+We say that $G$ is {\bf compactly presented} if for some $\ell$, $K$ is generated, as a normal subgroup of $F_S$, by the set $K_\ell$ of elements with length at most $\ell$ with respect to $S$, or equivalently if $K$ is generated, as a group, by the union $\bigcup_{g\in F_S}gK_\ell g^{-1}$ of conjugates of $K_\ell$ in $F_S$; this does not depend on the choice of $S$; the subset $K_\ell$ is called a set of {\bf relators}.
+Assuming this, if $x\in K$, the {\bf area} of $x$ is by definition the number $\are(x)$ defined as its length with respect to $\bigcup_{g\in F_S}gK_\ell g^{-1}$.
 Finally, the Dehn function of $G$ is defined as